apache/trafficserver/doc/developer-guide/core-architecture/hostdb.en.rst

 the interface now puts the address in the ``ResolveInfo`` and marks it as resolved.
 This prevents further DNS / HostDB lookups and the address is used as is.

+The upstream port is a bit tricky and should be cleaned up.
+Currently value in ``srv_port`` determines the port if set.
+If not, then the port in ``addr`` is used.

 Resolution Style
 ----------------